xvxx/phetch/README.md

     cargo run -- <gopher-url>

-*pro-tip:* run a local gopher server on `127.0.0.1:7070` and start phetch with `-l` or `--local` to quickly connect to it.
+💡 *pro-tip:* Run a local gopher server on `127.0.0.1:7070` and start phetch with `-l` or `--local` to quickly connect to it.

-to build with TLS support on **linux**, you need `openssl` and `pkg-config`:
+To build with TLS support on **Linux**, you need `openssl` and `pkg-config`:

     sudo apt install -y pkg-config libssl-dev

-to build without TLS support, build with the `no-tls` feature:
+To build without TLS support, build with the `no-tls` feature:

     cargo build --features disable-tls

-you can check whether TLS is enabled by visiting the About page:
+You can check whether TLS is enabled by visiting the About page:

     cargo run --features disable-tls -- gopher://phetch/about